11th Transport Battalion "Etnea": Interwar years

 In August 1920, the X Automobilistic Center was formed in Palermo and assigned to the X Army Corps.
 On 1 April 1923, the center was disbanded and its personnel and materiel used to form the X Auto Grouping, which consisted of a command, an auto group, a railway group, and a depot.
-On 1 November 1926, the grouping was disbanded and the next day its personnel and vehicles were used to from the 11th Automobilistic Center in Palermo.
+On 1 November 1926, the grouping was disbanded and the next day its personnel and vehicles were used to form the 11th Automobilistic Center in Palermo.
 The center consisted of a command, the XI Automobilistic Group, and a depot.
 The three companies of the disbanded railway group were assigned to the 16th Field Artillery Regiment, 22nd Field Artillery Regiment, and 24th Field Artillery Regiment.

 On 23 April 1928, the 11th Automobilistic Center was formed in Udine and assigned to the newly formed XI Army Corps.
 Consequently, on 1 October of the same year, the 11th Automobilistic Center in Palermo changed its name to 12th Automobilistic Center.

 In 1935-36 the center mobilized the 16th Heavy Auto Group, and the 4th Special Auto Unit for the IV Truck-mounted Machine Gunners Group of the Regiment "Lancieri di Aosta" (6th) for the Second Italo-Ethiopian War.